 James Sweeting is a PhD student with Transtechnology Research (University of Plymouth) investigating the hauntological form of videogames.
 This is supported via an understanding of nostalgia present across the medium itself and the relationship the industry has with the past.

-He is the Programme Leader for MA Game Design in i-DAT and a lecturer in Game Studies at the University of Plymouth.
+He is the Leader of Transnational Education for i-DAT and a lecturer in Game Studies at the University of Plymouth.
 Also teaches on BA Game Arts and Design and BA Digital Media Design (Games Design) in partnership with Nanjing University of the Arts.

 In addition, he is an Associate Fellow of The Higher Education Academy, having attained recognition for meeting the UK Professional Standards Framework for teaching and learning support in higher education.

-You can read his thoughts around his research topics and videogames by subscribing to his newsletter titled Relative Nostalgia.
+You can read his thoughts around his research topics and videogames by reading his blog titled Relative Nostalgia.

 Also provides book reviews for Leonardo.
 With work having appeared in the main academic journal.

 Graduated with an MA in War Studies from King’s College London and a BSc (Hons) in International Politics from City, University of London.

 In his spare time as a street photographer, he captures daily life of the residents of Plymouth.
 Using a Micro Four Thirds camera with minor edits made using Adobe Lightroom.
 These can be viewed on his Instagram page.